We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 According to the company, Similac Go and Gro is suitable for toddlers aged 1–3.

-The National Institute of Environmental Health Sciences (NIEHS) advise against soy and other plant-based formulas for infants.
+The National Institute of Environmental Health Sciences (NIEHS)

 However, soy-free, plant-based formulas are also available.
 A common alternative to soy is pea protein.
 Research into the health benefits and risks of toddler formulas based on non-soy plant protein is limited.